 Another possibility is to be in the center of the city of Lausanne giving access to more services (Culture, shops…).
-In any case, being more than 30 minutes away can rapidly become an issue.
+In any case, being more than 30 minutes away can quickly become an issue.

 - TO MOVE AROUND: EPFL has a very vast parking place for bikes with also a place where you can go to fix your bike (Point Vélo).